sameernasir101/candy_virtual_assistant/README.md

 -----------------------------------------------------------------------------------------------------------------

 This is Candy, a basic virtual assistant for your PC made by Syed Muhammad Sameer Nasir.
 This program is made in Python.
+This program is best compatible with Windows as of now.
+Other platforms complete support will be added soon.

 -----------------------------------------------------------------------------------------------------------------
 A complete list of Commands/Functionalities: